-There are many large and local churches in your community that receive money from the member donations and the government.
-These organizations help with rent, utilities and other mandatory bills for the poor.
+Many large and local churches in your community receive money from member donations and the government.
+These organizations help with rent, utilities, and other mandatory bills.
 To get help, you must provide documentation to prove your identity and financial status.
 When you go for help, make sure to bring

 - Picture identification